 Bromine is not something you want in your spa water, especially not at high levels.
 This can erode metals in your swim spa and hot tub, including the pipes, the heater, and the water filter.
 If the pipes are damaged enough, it may be so expensive to fix that you need a new spa entirely, which is not ideal.

-Contact Aqua Leisure Pools & Spas for Help With Your Hot Tub Chemicals
+Contact Aqua Leisure Pools and Spas for Help with Your Hot Tub Chemicals